boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

    It offers the additional advantage of improving the security of Browser and CPE interactions.
-This ensures that HTTPS access to the CPE is possible, allowing the device administrator to securely communicate with and configure the CPE.
+This ensures that HTTPS access to the CPE is possible, allowing the device administrator to securely communicate with and manage the CPE.

 ## Limitations of Name Constraints Extension